 2) Whereas the filmmakers can be from anywhere in the world, subject matters must be of direct and compelling socio-political relevance in India in particular and Southasia at large.
 The films must be shot in India/Southasia.

-4) PRIORITY: Productions completed in the past year (2021-22) will receive priority.
+4) PRIORITY: Productions completed in the year 2022 will receive priority.
 Productions that have not been released publicly will receive priority.

 5) Films may be in any Southasian language, but have to be subtitled or dubbed in English.